 What are the main pros and cons of SoftWave OrthoGold 100?

-Strengths: Broader energy distribution covers larger treatment zones quickly; Strong positioning in chiropractic and integrative practices; Premium per-session pricing supported by stem cell marketing.
-Weaknesses: Stem cell activation marketing claims have drawn regulatory scrutiny; Electrohydraulic design requires regular electrode replacement; Not supported by the same research depth as focused or radial shockwave.
+Strengths: Large unfocused treatment zone speeds up multi-area sessions; Premium per-session pricing ($150-$500) protects gross margins; Scarcity of authorized practices in most markets reduces local competition.
+Weaknesses: Stem cell activation marketing claims face ongoing regulatory scrutiny from FDA; Electrode replacement costs ($1,000-$3,000/year) run higher than radial alternatives; Thinner peer-reviewed evidence base than focused or radial shockwave platforms.
 Every device in this category has tradeoffs.
 The right choice depends on which strengths matter most to your practice and which weaknesses you can tolerate.

 What does SoftWave OrthoGold 100 cost to operate annually?